 - Keep agents informed about new content and updates.
 Develop a system for letting agents know when new or updated content is available.
 Then they will be more likely to use it and link to it.
 One way to do this is to create a private "Agents only" section in the knowledge base where you announce doc updates and ask agents to subscribe.

-For more information, see Installing and using the Sidebar Search app.
+For information, see Searching and linking articles using the Knowledge Capture app.

 Linking to content in your Zendesk